Heavy holographic correlators in defect conformal field theories: Bottom-up approach

 We can carry out a similar computation for the case of CFT$_{II}$.
-The operator is located at the point $(\textbf{y}, y_3)$, i.e.\ a transverse distance $y_3 < 0$ from the planar 3d defect at $y_3 = 0$.
-Repeating the above steps we find, for the reflection point $(\textbf{y}_r, y_r)$,
+The operator is located at the point $(\textbf{y}, y_3)$, i.e.\ a transverse distance $y_3 < 0$ from the planar 3-dimensional defect at $y_3 = 0$.
+Repeating the above steps, we find the reflection point $(\textbf{y}_r, y_r, u_r)$,